 Not all vegetables are created equal, as some take a longer or shorter time to cook.
 If you do not gauge the timing correctly, you will end up with undercooked or overcooked vegetables.
 Delicate vegetables like mushrooms should be put in at the very end of cooking to prevent them from turning into mush.

-The order that you put your ingredients matters and should go in your slow cooker in the following order:
+The order in which you put your ingredients matters and should go in your slow cooker in the following order:

 - Hearty root vegetables